 Audiovisability : Article about ‘Audiovisability commissioned Olivier’s canvas ‘Vibration’ (December 2016) (Click link to page)

 Art Professional magazine Olivier Jamin, Deaf Contemporary Artist: How to… successfully apply… (Feb 2016) (Click link to page)

-Limping Chicken Olivier Jamin, Deaf Contemporary Artist: Article about Olivier’s Public Arts projects funded by Arts Council (Feb 2016) (Click link to page)
+Limping Chicken Olivier Jamin, Deaf Contemporary Artist: Article about Olivier’s Public Arts projects funded by Arts Council’s ‘Grants for the Arts’ (Feb 2016) (Click link to page)

 Deaf Sussex Today magazine (DST) Olivier Jamin, Deaf Contemporary Artist, issue 19 (Dec 2009)

 BBC See Hear filmed at Gig-arts with BT CEOs private exhibitions Disability and Diversity, BT Wholesale, London (February 2009)

 Art and Soul Magazine, issue 17 Art now – Atelier East Summer exhibition (August 2008)